 Healthy cuticles grow healthy finger nails so if you have a hard time growing out your nails then you should definitely use cuticle oil.
 Using cuticle oil regularly will help grow stringer nails that won’t break as easily.

-If you wash your hands often, use a lot of hand sanitizer, our wear nail polish/use nail polish remover regularly then you should definitely try this homemade cuticle oil.
+If you wash your hands often, use a lot of hand sanitizer, or wear nail polish/use nail polish remover regularly then you should definitely try this homemade cuticle oil.
 I’m sure you’ll see a huge difference in the health of your cuticles and nails.

-What is a carrier oil anyways?
+So I mentioned that this recipe is all about the carrier oil so, what is a carrier oil anyways?
 A Carrier oil is an oil used to dilute essential oils.
 They are named that because they literally carry the essential oils to the skin.

 Sweet almond oil is extracted from the nut of the sweet almond tree.
 It is rich in antioxidants and protects skin from UV damage.
 It helps with dry skin and brittle nails.
 It’s loaded with fatty acids which helps lock in moisture.
 Almond oil is antibacterial and is rich in vitamin A.